bcallaway11/bank-of-portugal/index.md

-# Difference-in-Differences Mini-Course at CDC
+# Difference-in-Differences Course at the Bank of Portugal

-These are the materials for my Difference-in-Differences lecture at the CDC on August 1, 2024.
+These are the materials for my Difference-in-Differences lecture at the Bank of Portugal, Oct.
+28-31, 2024.

 ## Introduction to Difference-in-Differences